 As you can see, I write about work from home jobs and make money online opportunities, then I throw in some blogging tips.
 And that’s exactly what I wrote on my profile.
 If people search for work from home jobs or make money online opportunities, my profile will show up in the search results.
 And this is a faster way for people to find me and follow me without much effort.

 A few months ago, Pinterest group boards were such a huge deal, and they still are.
 Please, don’t get me wrong.
 If you are new and just starting out, you need group boards to give you the much-needed push.
 Your pins will be seen by a lot of people.

 If a board has 20k followers and you share your pins on that board all those people will get to see them.
 The problem is getting accepted to good quality boards.

-And then also, Pinterest came out a while back and said that they were devaluing group boards.
+Also, Pinterest came out a while back and said that they were devaluing group boards.
 For now, they are still effective but they might not be for long.
-So, if you still have the chance to maximize them.
+Take advantage of them while they are still valuable.